Christine Ambrosone, PhD, to Host Meet-the-Expert Session at AACR National Meeting in Washington, DC

 The AACR 101st Annual Meeting 2010 brings together more than 17,000 participants to share the latest discoveries and developments in cancer research.

-Roswell Park Cancer Institute, founded in 1898, is the nation’s first cancer research, treatment and education center, and currently serves patients from across America and the world.
+Roswell Park Comprehensive Cancer Center, founded in 1898, is the nation’s first cancer research, treatment and education center, and currently serves patients from across America and the world.
 The Institute was one of the first cancer centers in the country to be named a National Cancer Institute-designated comprehensive cancer center and remains the only facility with this designation in Upstate New York.

 FOR IMMEDIATE RELEASE